- Constructors

 bool check_derivatives(double rel_prec, double abs_prec)

-You can read and set the smallrange flag for each parameter with the methods
+Flags - You can read and set the smallrange flag for each parameter

 bool smallrange(int ipar)